bstarynk/melt-monitor-2015/README.md

 software packaged in a Debian distribution and compiled with GCC, and some large proprietary software provided by funding partners).

+In my vision, a user community (e.g. a team of dozens of developers working on some mid-sized software project compiled by [GCC](http://gcc.gnu.org/)...) would compile its software collection with a *MELT* enhanced [GCC](http://gcc.gnu.org/) (this should be as simple as adding `CC=gcc` and `CFLAGS += -fplugin=melt -fplugin-melt-arg-mode=super` in their `Makefile` or other build machinery; of course that might slow down a bit the compilation but won't change the habits of the developers...)  and use the *MELT system* (notably the web interface provided by the *MELT monitor*) to query, understand, analyze, navigate, and even discuss about the development of that software.

 You can use the
 [gcc-melt GoogleGroup](https://groups.google.com/forum/#!forum/gcc-melt)
 to discuss technical matters related to the *MELT system* (so both